valleria05/zeitbook-backend/README.md

   * **Code:** 400 NOT FOUND <br />
     **Content:** `{ error : "Bad request: No post was found with ID [postId]" }`

-**Add new comment**
+**Add a new comment**
 ----
-  Add a new comment to a post, which increments numComments by 1 and returns a json object that contains the comment.
+  Adds a new comment to a post, increments numComments by 1 and returns a JSON object that contains the comment.

 * **URL**